aws-samples/lti-ready-virtual-classroom-with-amazon-chime-sdk/lti-components/web/README.md

 If you don't see these parameter names please make sure your AWS Management Console is set to the AWS region which was targeted for deployment in step 4.

-### 6. Deploy the Amazon Chime SDK meeting experience
+### 6. Deploy the Amazon Chime SDK Meetings Experience

-Please go ahead and deploy the Amazon Chime SDK meeting experience from [Github](https://github.com/aws-samples/lti-ready-virtual-classroom-with-amazon-chime-sdk/tree/main/chime-sdk-components) by following the instructions.
+Please go ahead and deploy the [Amazon Chime SDK Meetings Experience](https://github.com/aws-samples/lti-ready-virtual-classroom-with-amazon-chime-sdk/tree/main/chime-sdk-components) by following the instructions.

 When you are asked to provide the _Public JWK uri_ please use the value of **/chime/lti/{env}/ltiToolJwkUri** from the previous step.